kestra-io/docs/content/blogs/2024-10-07-3-years-of-kestra.md

   role: "CTO & Co-Founder"
 image:
 ---
-This is the first time we, has Co-Founders, share the journey of Kestra from its beginning to the future we envision for Orchestration

 Before Kestra officially became what it is today, its roots began in my early career.
 I started as a self-taught developer about 20 years ago, working mainly with **PHP**, like many developers in France who were building websites at the time.
 Over time, I transitioned through various roles, including working in startups and doing freelance projects.
 My goal was always to create products that could solve complex technical problems.